Loran Scholars Foundation

-Founded in Toronto in 1988, the Loran Scholars Foundation is a national charitable organization awarding scholarships for students entering university in Canada.
-Loran Scholars receive the country's largest undergraduate merit award on the basis of character, commitment to service and leadership potential.
+The Loran Scholars Foundation is a national charitable organization founded in 1988 that selects 36 students entering university in Canada each year for the Loran Award.
+The Foundation looks beyond grades to identify values-driven youth who demonstrate strength of character, a deep commitment to service, and exceptional leadership potential.
+It was founded by Robert Cluett in 1988 as the Canada Merit Scholarship Foundation (CMSF), and renamed the Loran Scholars Foundation in February 2007.

 Loran Scholars

 The Loran Scholars Foundation selects up to 36 students each year for an undergraduate scholarship valued at $100,000.
 It has been active since 1990.

 The scholarship is tenable at 25 public universities throughout Canada; however, the lower level awards (provincial awards and finalist awards) can be used at any public Canadian university or college.
-Twenty-two Loran Scholars have gone on to win Rhodes Scholarships.
+Twenty-five Loran Scholars have gone on to win Rhodes Scholarships.
 It consists of annual stipends, a matching tuition waiver, summer internship funding, annual retreats and scholar gatherings, and mentoring over four years of study.

 Candidate selection

-The Loran Scholar selection process is rigorous.
-The selection process is as follows:
+The Loran Scholar selection process is rigorous: